 Ans.
 301 redirect is a method by which a user is redirected to a new URL from an old URL.

 Q14.
 What are the common SEO mistakes?

 Ans.
 Some of the most common SEO mistakes are –

-- Not optimizing for right keywords
+- Not optimising for right keywords

 - Not having unique title tags and meta descriptions

 - Using the same anchor text for every link